perl6/perl6-pod-to-bigpage/README.md

 And test it

-    zef test
+    zef test .

 ## SYNOPSIS

-Let us find the `*.pod6` for you and run using two threads at a time.
+Let us find the `*.pod6` files for you and run using two threads at a time.

     pod2onepage -v --threads=2 --source-path=../../perl6-doc/doc \
         --exclude=404.pod6,/.git,/precompiled > tmp/html.xhtml